-We’ve already mentioned that soft herbs, including parsley or basil, stay fresh longer when kept on the counter in a glass with about an inch of water (read that post here).
+We’ve already mentioned that soft herbs, including parsley or basil, stay fresh longer when kept on the counter in a glass with about an inch of water (read that post about food storage containers).
 However for non-leafy herbs, such as sage, rosemary and thyme, it’s best to wrap them in a moistened paper towel then keep them in a shopping bag in the refrigerator.

 Make herbed olive oil

 Once your well-kept herbs are finally starting to wilt, chop them up and place them in an ice cube tray.
 Pour olive oil on top of the herbs and freeze for easy herbed olive oil cubes to have on hand any time.
 When a recipe calls for oil you can just heat the cube up in a hot pan.